Unramified Grothendieck-Serre for simply-connected group schemes satisfying an isotropy condition via unipotent chains

 \section{Abstract}

 We prove a case of the Grothendieck--Serre conjecture: let $R$ be a Noetherian semilocal flat algebra over a Dedekind domain such that all fibers of $R$ are geometrically regular; let $\mathbf G$ be a~simply-connected reductive $R$-group scheme having a strictly proper parabolic subgroup scheme.
-Then a~$\mathbf G$-torsor is trivial, provided that it is trivial over the total ring of fractions of $R$.
-We also simplify the proof of the conjecture in the quasisplit unramified case.
+Then a~$\mathbf G$-torsor over $R$ is trivial, provided that it is trivial over the total ring of fractions of $R$.
+We also simplify the proof of the conjecture in the quasi-split unramified case.
 The argument is based on the~notion of a~unipotent chain of torsors that we introduce.
-We also prove that if $R$ is a Noetherian normal domain and $\mathbf G$ is as above, then for any generically trivial torsor over an open subset $U$ of $\mathop{\mathrm{Spec}}R$, there is a closed $Z\subset\mathop{\mathrm{Spec}}R$ of codimension at least two such the torsor trivializes over any affine open of $U-Z$.
+We also prove that if $R$ is a Noetherian normal domain and $\mathbf G$ is as above, then for any generically trivial torsor over an open subset $U$ of $\mathop{\mathrm{Spec}}R$, there is a closed $Z\subset\mathop{\mathrm{Spec}}R$ of codimension at least two such the torsor trivializes over every affine scheme that factors through $U-Z$.